Schleswig-Holstein Baltic Sea Coast - Sailing Ship Charter & Travel - Eye of the Wind

 • 4 nights on the traditional sailing ship Eye of the Wind.

-• Accommodation in a comfortable double cabin (single cabin available at extra cost, subject to availability).
+• Accommodation in a comfortable double cabin (single cabin at extra cost, if available).

 • Full board (incl. all meals; water / coffee / tea).